SJD YAG × ASCEND

 NAM is one of the few parishes in the Pacific Northwest offering the Traditional Latin Mass exclusively.
 The community is known for its reverent liturgy, traditional devotions, and vibrant parish life — a living witness to the beauty of the Church's liturgical heritage.

 Note on schedule: NAM's Sunday Latin Mass times are 7, 8:30, 10, 11:30, and 1.
-We're attending the 7:00 AM Low Mass so we can have breakfast after, visit St. James Cathedral, and still have a full afternoon before the drive home.
+We're attending the 7:00 AM Low Mass so we can head back to the hotel together, then either grab optional breakfast at Kona Kitchen or stay and chill, visit Gas Works and St. James, do a quick Pike Place stop for food and a walk, end the day with our own time at Bellevue Square, and still make it home at a reasonable hour.

 About the Traditional Latin Mass